Pirates vs. Blue Jays Player Props Betting Odds

 Reynolds Stats

-- Reynolds has put up 38 hits with 12 doubles, a triple, five home runs and nine walks.
-He has driven in 23 runs with five stolen bases.
+- Reynolds has 39 hits with 13 doubles, a triple, five home runs, nine walks and 23 RBI.
+He's also stolen five bases.

-- Reynolds has hit safely in 10 games in a row.
-In his last 10 games he is hitting .417 with nine doubles, four walks and six RBI.
+- Reynolds has recorded a base hit in 11 games in a row.
+During his last 10 outings he is hitting .378 with eight doubles, four walks and five RBI.

 Reynolds Recent Games